Morehouse College: Modern history

 In May 2013, President Barack Obama became the first sitting president in three-quarters of a century to deliver a commencement address in Georgia when he took part in Morehouse College's 129th Commencement ceremony.
 Franklin Delano Roosevelt had given a summer commencement address at the University of Georgia in 1938.
 President Obama received an honorary Doctor of Laws degree from Morehouse.

 In April 2019, Morehouse announced that they will begin admitting transgender men for the first time in the year 2020.
 In May 2019, Robert F. Smith who received an honorary degree at Morehouse College's 135th commencement ceremony, promised to pay the educational loan debt for every spring 2019 graduate which totaled about $34 million.
-Smith's gift is the one of the largest single donations from a living donor to a HBCU in history.
+Smith's gift is one of the largest single donations from a living donor to a HBCU in history.

 In June 2020, Reed Hastings and his wife Patty Quillin donated $40 million to Morehouse College to be used as scholarship funds for students enrolled at Morehouse.
 Their single donation is one of the largest in HBCU history and the largest ever for Morehouse.
 In July 2020, Morehouse received a $20 million donation from MacKenzie Scott.

 In early February 2021, Morehouse announced its online degree completion program for adult learners.
 Later in the month, the school launched its first online certificate course focused on athletics and social activism.

-In January 2022, Morehouse announced the establishment of the Black Men’s Research Institute.
+In January 2022, Morehouse announced the establishment of the Black Men's Research Institute.
 It is the first research institute of its kind focusing on the cultural, economic, personal and social outcomes of issues affecting Black men, particularly where disparities exist in the world.
+In February 2022, Morehouse launched a $500 million capital campaign to fund scholarships for students from low-income households (majority of students), pay for infrastructure and technology improvements, produce research, and to recruit and retain faculty.

 Administration and organization

-Morehouse's governing body is its Board of Trustees.
+Morehouse's governing body is its board of trustees.
 The Morehouse Board of Trustees has 37 members, including three student trustees and three faculty trustees.
 As of December 2014, five of the six executive board members and seven of the 31 general trustees are Morehouse alumni.

-The president of the college is the senior executive officer, appointed officially by the Board of Trustees.
-The current President of Morehouse is David A. Thomas.
-The President's Office has several leaders within its Executive Leadership Team including Academic Affairs (headed by the Senior Vice President for Academic Affairs), General Counsel, Business and Finance, Marketing and Communications, Information Technology, Institutional Advancement, External Relations, and Student Affairs.

-Morehouse's students are represented by two main bodies.
-The Morehouse Student Government Association is an executive board with 13 members who are elected annually.
-There is also the Campus Alliance for Student Activities (CASA), a 17-member board responsible for co-curricular planning across campus.
+The current president of Morehouse is DuBois F. Bowman.

 Morehouse is also a member of the Atlanta University Center.
-The AUC campuses are co-located in the city of Atlanta, which provides an opportunity for cross-registration and social intermingling amongst the students there, particularly the undergraduate population.
+The AUC campuses are co-located in the city of Atlanta, which provides an opportunity for cross-registration, particularly for undergraduates.